vpkg-project/vpkg/README.md

 # vpkg
-vpkg is ~~a toy~~ another package manager written on [V](https://github.com/vlang/v) for V. It demonstrates the basic functions of a package manager and was never originally intended as a design proposal for a future package manager that was stated on [V's website](https://vlang.io/).
+vpkg is a package manager written on [V](https://github.com/vlang/v) for V. It demonstrates the basic functions of a package manager and was never originally intended as a design proposal for a future package manager that was stated on [V's website](https://vlang.io/).

 ## The approach
-vpkg's approach is to incorporate the ideas taken from decentralized and centralized package managers.
+vpkg's approach is to incorporate the ideas taken from centralized and decentralized package managers.
-- Popular packages are being registered on a single `registry.json` file.
+- Centralized, popular packages are being listed on to a single [`registry.json`](registry/registry.json) file.
 - Uses a single, JSON file for storing package information as well as it's dependencies.
-(In this case, `.vpkg.json`)
+(In this case, [`.vpkg.json`](.vpkg.json))
 - Packages stored from the `registry.json` file can be obtained through a simple `vpkg get [package name]` while the rest uses regular Git URLs.

 But there are some things that make's vpkg unique:
 - Downloads and installs the modules to a single folder.
-(For now, in the compiler's `vlib` folder).
+(For now, it maybe in your project folder or your compiler's `vlib` folder).
 - Instead of installing many modules per project, it shares the common modules to reduce project file size and download times.

 ## How it works